gmu logo

 K. Hintz Professional Experience

-Sep 87 to Present: Associate Professor of Electrical and Computer Engineering, George Mason University.
+Sep 87 to 2020: Associate Professor of Electrical and Computer Engineering, George Mason University.
 Graduate and undergraduate teaching in Image Processing, Digital Design, Computer Engineering, and VHDL.
 Research in evolving neural networks, sensor scheduling and management, embedded computers, and image processing.
 Member of Center of Excellence in C3I.
 Designed and established Bachelor and Masters in Computer Engineering Degree Programs at GMU which were approved by SCHEV June 1998 and 1999, respectively.

 Summer 89: Battelle Summer Faculty Research and Engineering Program researching measures of infrared automatic target detector/cuer performance for the Army Night Vision and Electro-Optics Laboratory, Ft.
 Belvoir, VA.